ArturoDent/custom-language-properties/README.md

 Where appropriate, intellisense will suggest available language IDs and language properties (like `comments.lineComment`) relevant to each language.

-If you have added a language configuration extension **after the first time this extension is activated**, you will need to re-run the initialization step that finsd all language configuration extensions in your workspace and builds the necessary files in the extension's storage to enable intellisense in the settings.
+If you have added a language configuration extension **after the first time this extension is activated**, you will need to re-run the initialization step that finds all language configuration extensions in your workspace and builds the necessary files in the extension's storage to enable intellisense in the settings.

 * Run the command `custom-language-syntax.rebuildConfigFiles` to find each installed language configuration extension and build the necessary files.
 The required files will be automatically saved in the correct location.

 If at any time you just want to see the language configuration file for the current editor's language, you can

-* Run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then
+* Run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file.
+You can modify that file if you wish - that is editing the actual language configuration file provided by the language extension.
+These changes will affect that language's configurations going forward.
+But if that language extension is ever updated your changes would be over-written.

 Properties, like `comments.lineComment`  already used in the setting for a language are filtered out of the subsequent completion suggestions.
 The command `custom-language-syntax.showConfigFile` will not get settings that haven't yet been saved.